reo101/TVRandomizer/README.md

-# LethalCompanyTemplate
+# Mod for loading videos on the TV Player in Lethal Company

-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+Check [this file](./TVRandomizer/TVRandomizer.csproj) to fix the `dll` paths